The Geometry of Rank Drop in a Class of Face-Splitting Matrix Products: Introduction

 where $x_i = $ and $y_i = $. \end{prob}

-A solution $F$ to the $7$ point algorithm that has rank $2$ is known as a {\em fundamental matrix}, and a solution $E$ to the $5$ point algorithm is known as an {\em essential matrix}~\cite{hartley-zisserman-2004}.
-Observe that in both problems, the quantity of interest is a $3\times 3$ matrix $M$ that satisfies equations of the form
+In 3D computer vision the world (or the {\em scene}) is modeled as a collection of points in $\mathbb{P}^3$.
+Pinhole cameras imaging the scene are modeled as full rank linear projections from $\mathbb{P}^3$ to $\mathbb{P}^2$.

+Let $P_1,\dots, P_7 \in \mathbb{P}^3$ be a scene consisting of seven world points, and $A_1$ and $A_2$ be two pinhole cameras such that they map the scene to images points $x_1,\dots, x_7$ and $y_1,\dots,y_7$ respectively~\footnote{Here we are assuming that the images are finite points in $\mathbb{P}^2$, so they can be de-homogenized to points in $\mathbb{R}^2$}.
+A solution $F$ to the $7$-point problem that has rank $2$ is known as a {\em fundamental matrix}.
+The fundamental matrix determines the pair of cameras $A_1$ and $A_2$ up to a homography of $\mathbb{P}^3$~\cites{hartley-zisserman-2004, luong-faugeras}.

-which can be re-written as~\footnote{Here $\operatorname{vec}(\cdot)$ is the so called {\em vectorization} operator that concatenates the columns of a matrix into a vector.}
+Observe that the linear constraints in~\ref{prob:fundamental} can be re-written as~\footnote{Here $\operatorname{vec}(\cdot)$ is the so called {\em vectorization} operator that concatenates the columns of a matrix into a vector.}

-where $\textup{vec}(M)$ is the $9$-dimensional vector obtained by concatenating the columns of $M$.
-Thus the $7$ point algorithm involves computing the intersection of the null space of a $7\times 9$ face splitting product with a determinantal variety.
-Similarly, the $5$ point algorithm involves finding the intersection of the null space of a $5 \times 9$ face splitting product with the so called {\em essential variety}~\cite{demazure1988deux}.
+where $\textup{vec}(F)$ is the $9$-dimensional vector obtained by concatenating the columns of $F$.
+Thus solving the 7-point problem requires computing the intersection of the null space of a $7\times 9$ face-splitting product with a determinantal variety.
+Generically it will have three distinct solutions, one of which will always be real.
+When this is not the case, i.e., Problem~\ref{prob:fundamental} has less than three distinct solutions or has an infinite number of solutions, it is said to be ill-posed~\cite{demmel1997applied}.

+Besides being interesting on its own as a mathematical phenomenon, ill-posedness is of practical interest because of a meta-theorem in numerical analysis that says that the numerical conditioning of a problem is inversely related to the distance to the nearest ill-posed problem~\cites{demmel1987condition, demmel1987geometry, burgisser2013condition}.
+So, understanding the data for which~\Cref{prob:fundamental} is ill-posed also helps us understand how and when it is numerically hard to solve it using finite precision arithmetic.

-We wish to understand the point configurations $\{x_i \}$ and $\{y_i\}$ for which~\Cref{prob:fundamental} and~\Cref{prob:essential} are ill-posed.
-In both cases, it can be shown that a sufficient condition for ill-posedness is that the corresponding face-splitting product matrix be rank deficient and thus our interest in~\Cref{prob:main0}
+There are two ways in which~\Cref{prob:fundamental} can have an infinite number of solutions.
+The first is that the null space of $Z_7$ has dimension greater than 2.
+The second is that the null space even though it is 2-dimensional, lies entirely inside the determinantal variety.
+So, a sufficient condition for ill-posedness is that the corresponding face-splitting product matrix be rank deficient and thus our interest in~\Cref{prob:main0}.